aldobritano/Capstone-Project/README.md

 # Web-Scrapping using Beautifulsoup

-This project was developed as a form of self-development in data science.
-The final result expected from this project is to do simple webscrapping to get information from the website.
-In this project we will also use a simple dashboard flask to display our scrap and visualization results.
+This project was developed as a form of final project for a bootcamp in Indonesia called algoritma.
+Here we will also use a simple dashboard flask to display our scrap and visualization results

 ## Dependencies